KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-djangocon-us-2017-talk/README.md

 * They are a best practice
 * Can be used by any GitHub user

 When you create a repo, by default you are working within a branch named master.
-Say for instance that you want to make a change in the branch, you can make a copy of the entire master branch and give it a different name.
-Now there are two branches, in the same repo, the master branch and a feature branch.
-You can create an unlimited number of branches and you can switch in between them to work on them.

-At some point, when the feature branch author thinks it's done, a pull request will be submitted and the feature branch will become a pull request branch.
-If the changes are accepted, they will be merged into the master branch.
-The master branch will be like before, except with the changes from the branch.

-But both feature branches (a.k.a. topic branches) and pull request branches are examples of branches.
-We can work on them in much the same way.

 </td></tr>